-- In a large bowl, whisk together buttermilk, eggs, butter, oil, vinegar vanilla, and red food coloring until well blended.
+- In a separate bowl, whisk together buttermilk, eggs, butter, oil, vinegar, vanilla, and red food coloring until well blended.

-- Add the flour mixture and mix until combined.
+- Add the wet ingredients to the flour mixture and mix until combined.

 - Add the batter to the prepared pan.
-Bake for approximately 50-55 minutes, or until a cake tester comes out clean.
+Bake for approximately 40 to 50 minutes or until a cake tester comes out clean.

-- Remove a small bit from the bottom of the cake and crumble it onto a small plate and set aside to use as decoration later (see photo).
+- Remove a small amount of cake from the surface of the cake that will be on the bottom and crumble it onto a small plate and set it aside to use as decoration later (see photos).

 For the Icing

-- Make sure cream cheese and butter are at room temperature or icing will be lumpy.
-Blend the cream cheese and butter in a medium mixing bowl until smooth.
+- Blend the softened cream cheese and butter in a medium mixing bowl until smooth.

-- Add the vanilla and hot water 1 tablespoon at a time until the icing is the desired consistency and can be poured (I like mine quite thick).
+- Add the vanilla and hot water 1 tablespoon at a time until the icing is the desired consistency (I like mine quite thick).

-- Pour the icing over the cooled cake and use the cake crumbs to decorate by sprinkling them over the icing.
+- Spoon or drizzle the icing over the cooled cake and use the cake crumbs to decorate by sprinkling them over the icing.

 Erren’s Kitchen is written and produced for informational intentions only.
 We are not certified nutritionists, and the nutritional information found on this site has not been assessed or authorized by a nutritionist or the FDA.
 The nutritional information found in our recipes is offered as an estimate and should not be considered a guarantee or fact.
 The estimated data is provided as a courtesy and calculated through a third-party online nutritional calculator, spoonacular API.
 Although we do our best to provide accurate nutritional information, these figures should be considered rough estimates.
 Many factors, such as brands or products purchased and the nutritional fluctuations that naturally occur in fresh produce, can alter the effectiveness of the nutritional information in any recipe.
 Furthermore, various online calculators provide different results depending on their particular algorithms and nutrition fact sources.
 To obtain the most precise nutritional information in a provided recipe, you should calculate the nutritional information with the exact ingredients you are using when preparing the recipe using your preferred nutrition calculator.

-Update Notes: This recipe was originally posted in 2014, but was updated in 2017 with slight changes to the recipe as well as including step by step photos as well as nutritional information.
+Update Notes: This recipe was originally posted in 2014, but was updated in 2023 with slight changes to the recipe and new photos.